chorus-ai/chorus-container-apps/ares/README.md

 # Ares Standalone Image

-This Dockerfile packages the pre-built Ares release into a deployable image with demo data that can be brought up with the following command:
+This Dockerfile, built for both AMD and ARM architectures, packages the pre-built Ares release into a deployable image with demo data that can be brought up with the following command:

 ```bash